 ii.
 Traceability reverses technological developments on Privacy

 Recent developments in technology have focused on key aspects of privacy such as data minimization, and purpose limitation.
-However, with the current mandate, there is a risk of going backwards on the progress made on the above fronts.
+However, with the current mandate, there is a risk of going backward on the progress made on the above fronts.
 It would force communication platforms to enable a mechanism for easily retrieving message information, in the process also forcing it to store extra information about the data.
 Moreover, knowing that a fingerprint of every message shared on the platform is maintained casts a chilling effect on the free speech of the citizenry.
 Further, with no certainty about investigations, platforms have no clear purpose to keep a hold of the above data.
 There would be a substantial erosion of the element of voluntariness, as E2EE technologies are not designed to offer conditional privacy.

 iii.
 Traceability may be a domestic mandate with global repercussions